-If you are finding that select practitioners are not completing charts for appointments, it’s time to figure out why.
+If you are finding that select practitioners are not completing charts for appointments, it’s time to figure out way.
 Ask the practitioner(s) why they were unable to complete the chart.
-If they are unable to complete charts often due to having an appointment booked right after, adjust the ‘Scheduling Interval’ in the employees profile.
+If they are unable to complete charts often due to having an appointment booked right after, adjust the “Scheduling Interval” in the employees’ profile.

-By understanding your ideal customer, and knowing the characteristics and traits of your current customer base, you can look forward and learn your clienteles’ tastes, preferences, groups they associate with, events the attend, and more.
-By leveraging this knowledge, you can look at adjusting your marketing efforts, and budget towards potential patients that have similar demographics as your current patient base.
+By understanding your ideal customer and knowing the characteristics and traits of your current customer base, you can look forward and learn your clienteles’ tastes and preferences, groups they associate with, events they attend, and more.
+By leveraging this knowledge you can look at adjusting your marketing efforts and budget towards potential patients that have similar demographics as your current patient base.

-Use the Receivables Report and the Pending Payments Report to look further into the dollar based data.
-Seeing which patients and insurance providers have to pay out multiple payments can save your administration staff time from making multiple phone calls.
+Use the Receivables Report and the Pending Payments Report to look further into the dollar-based data.
+Seeing which patients and insurance providers have to pay out multiple payments can save your admin staff time from making multiple phone calls.
 Analyze your data and create a team plan to best collect the outstanding payments.

-Using direct billing services such as integration with Telus Health, Manitoba Health, MPI, OHIP, HCAI, ICBC, Alberta Health, and more means that appointments are paid out in a timely manner.
+Using direct billing services such as TELUS Health eClaims, Manitoba Health, MPI, OHIP, HCAI, ICBC, Alberta Health, and more means that appointments are paid out in a timely manner.
 Be sure that your clinic knows how to properly and efficiently use these billing processes inside of Juvonno.

 Juvonno’s wide range of reports can help you analyze your clinic’s health.
-For best practice, we suggest pulling your reports on a scheduled basis, and setting a benchmark for your goals.
+For best practice, we suggest pulling your reports on a scheduled basis and setting benchmarks for your goals.
 From there, set SMART (Specific, Measurable, Attainable, Relevant, Time-Bound) goals that your staff can act on.